ArthurgLeonida/UFSC-INE5413-Graphs/README.md

 * **2. Topological Sorting (2.0 pts):** Implementation of a depth-first search (DFS) based algorithm for topological sorting of directed acyclic graphs (DAGs).

-* **3. Minimum Spanning Tree (2.0 pts):** Implementation of Kruskal's algorithm to find the minimum spanning tree in undirected weighted graphs.
+* **3. Minimum Spanning Tree (2.0 pts):** Implementation of Kruskal's algorithm using Union-Find to find the minimum spanning tree in undirected weighted graphs.

 * **4. Report (2.0 pts):** Elaboration of a report in PDF format, justifying the data structures selected for each exercise.